-Ensuring that a MasterCraft boat will be held securely in place on Also, it is very important to be sure that the transom of the Masthe trailer's hull support (bunks), especially when towing, is exterCraft boat is resting fully and securely on the supports provided tremely important.
-If the boat is not firmly and properly secured, the at the rear end of the trailer, and that it remains in place when the boat can be damaged as it bounces against the hull supports. trailer is parked or underway.
+Ensuring that a MasterCraft boat will be held securely in place on the trailer's hull support (bunks), especially when towing, is extremely important.
+If the boat is not firmly and properly secured, the boat can be damaged as it bounces against the hull supports.

-MasterCraft offers the Ramp-N-Clamp system to simplify loading Tie-down eyes have been added on both the bow and transom of and launching the boat from the trailer.
-To operate: the boat and must be used while trailering.
-Buckles at the back of the trailer must also be secured to the boat prior to towing.
+MasterCraft offers the Ramp-N-Clamp system to simplify loading and launching the boat from the trailer.
+To operate: